amromeshref/Student-Performance-Indicator/README.md

    1. Gender
    2. Race/ethnicity
    3. Parental level of education
-   4. The student had/didn't have lunch before exam
+   4. The student had/didn't have lunch before the exam
-   5. Student completed the test preparation course description
+   5. Student completed the test preparation course

 - The data used in training is from https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977